 A Quick Start Guide to Know About Types of Stone

 Stone is one of the oldest building materials.
-Stone masonry has been used for centuries to construct any of the ancient buildings and other structures.
+Stone masonry has been used for centuries to construct any of ancient buildings and other structures.
 It is usually a combination of minerals made up of various inorganic chemical substances, but some rocks, such as sandstone, are composed of only one mineral.
 Various types of stone are mentioned below.

 Stones are quarried from open natural rock fields with various tools and operations such as excavating, heating, wedging, blasting, boring, etc.